Transfer Learning on Multi-Dimensional Data: A Novel Approach to Neural Network-Based Surrogate Modeling: Results

-corresponding to the first time at which the invading phase reaches a desired saturation threshold (in this case, 0.15) at a given point in the domain (here, $x_1=100$).
-Constraining the breakthrough time of an invading fluid is a common problem in hydrology and reservoir engineering, for example, to predict when pollutants may reach drinking water sources \cite{breakthrough}, or when injected fluid will reach production wells.
+defined as the first time at which the invading phase reaches a desired saturation threshold (in this case, 0.15) at a given point in the domain (here, $x_1=100$).
 We approximated the PDF of $T_b$ by evaluating 2000 forward passes of our multifidelty CNN surrogate.
 This process took less than 18 seconds to complete once the model was trained.
-We compared the output to the PDF obtained from Monte Carlo with as many forward passes of the original high-fidelity numerical solver as possible for a given data generation budget.
+We compared the output to the PDF obtained from standard Monte Carlo with as many forward passes of the original high-fidelity numerical solver as possible for a given data generation budget.
 We found that the CNN surrogate, trained on only 4 hours' worth of multifidelity data, performed comparably to Monte Carlo on 24-48 hours' worth of high-fidelity numerical solutions.
 This result was robust to multiple error metrics, as depicted in Figure \ref{fig:UQ}.

 \paragraph*{Balance between high- and low-fidelity data optimized performance.} We found that balancing the training data generation budget between low- and high-fidelity data was optimal from the perspective of minimizing the root mean square error (RMSE).
 At the two extremes of: 1) nearly all high-fidelity data (and relatively few training samples); and 2) nearly all low-fidelity data (and relatively many training samples), the models performed worse than when the data generation budget was more evenly split.
 This result is illustrated in Figure \ref{fig:RMSE}, where the x-axis indicates an increasing number of 2D samples (bottom axis) and decreasing number of 1D samples (top axis) from left to right.
 This result was also consistent across both the high- and low-frequency approaches to generating low-fidelity data.
-These results are consistent with prior work \cite{song_transfer_2022}, and suggest that balancing 1D and 2D data in the training set allows the model to benefit from both the accuracy of the high-fidelity 2D data and the larger sample size afforded by the low-fidelity 1D data.
+This finding is consistent with prior work \cite{song_transfer_2022}, and suggests that balancing 1D and 2D data in the training set allows the model to benefit from both the accuracy of the high-fidelity 2D data and the larger sample size afforded by the low-fidelity 1D data.

 Our multifidelity approach also addresses other drawbacks to exploiting an increased training set size.
 In particular, training models on larger datasets requires more time and storage capacity.
 Given these factors and the results presented above, the division of the data generation budget between high- and low-fidelity data should be determined depending on the user's needs and resources.